imandeepkaur/fabulous/README.md

 ![Video transcription/translation app](https://github.com/imandeepkaur/fabulous/blob/master/images/architecture.jpg)

-1. The user navigates to the site/app and click on get started to start Health and Fitness routine.
+1. The user navigates to the site/app and clicks on get started to start Health and Fitness routine.
 2. Spring Rest services call the IBM DB2 to render videos based on BasicHealthService.
 3. When user join a community group, IBM Watson assistant serve as chatbot to collaborate in community
 4. The app stores the translated text as a document within Object Storage.